This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Johann Friedrich Voigtländer

-Johann Friedrich Voigtländer, an Austrian optician and inventor, invented the first binoculars in 1823.
-He simply aligned two telescopes parallel to each other so that the user could look through both tubes at the same time and thus he had invented the opera-glass.
+He simply aligned two telescopes parallel to each other so that the user could look through both tubes at the same time and thus he had built the opera glass.
 These simple binoculars did not yet have prisms, offered a small field of view, and had only marginal magnification, but these were very simple forms of the binoculars principle.
-So, the first binoculars were invented in 1823, they were still not too practical, but other inventors quickly improved them.
+So, the first binoculars were invented in 1823, they were still not very advanced, but other inventors quickly improved them.

 The Italian engineer and inventor Ignazio Porro is the inventor of the Porro prism that is used in monoculars, binoculars, and stereomicroscopes.
 The Porro prism, which was patented in 1854, made it possible to reverse the 180-degree reversal of the image projected in theKeplerian telescope so that the viewer sees an image that corresponds to reality.
-For this, he used two half-cube prisms, which are at 90 degrees to each other.
-Ignazio Porro built a monocular that, with the Porro prism he invented, provided the observer with upright correct images.
+For this, he used two half-cube prisms, which were placed at 90 degrees to each other.
+Ignazio Porro built a monocular that, with the reversing effect of the Porro prism, provided the observer with upright correct images.

 Moritz Carl Hensoldt a German inventor and co-founder of an optical and precision engineering company in Wetzlar experimented in 1892 and 1893 with image-inverting prism combinations, and how to improve the well-known opera glasses with them.